 In addition to providing voice and speech therapy, speech pathologists may assist patients who've been in accidents or other traumatic incidents in learning or relearning proper swallowing techniques.
 Stroke victims, paraplegics and the recently deaf sometimes retain the services of a speech pathologist to help normalize their speech patterns.
 Speech pathologists may also provide therapy and support to patients' families to facilitate social integration and recovery.

-According to the U.S. Bureau of Labor Statistics (BLS), 44% of speech pathologists were employed in elementary and secondary schools in 2014 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), 69% of speech pathologists were employed in elementary and secondary schools in 2018 (www.bls.gov).
 Speech pathologists also worked in nursing homes, home health care services, outpatient facilities, general medical hospitals and surgical hospitals.
-In May 2015, the highest average annual salary ($105,680) was earned by speech pathologists employed in medical and diagnostic laboratories, according to the BLS.
+In May 2018, the highest average annual salary ($104,450) was earned by speech pathologists employed in management of companies and enterprises, according to the BLS.

-In May 2015, speech pathologists earned a median annual salary of $73,410 according to BLS figures.
+In May 2018, speech pathologists earned a median annual salary of $77,510 according to BLS figures.
 Salaries were typically closely related to local education policy.
-The states paying speech pathologists the highest average salaries in May 2015 were California, Connecticut and Alaska.
-However, the states with the highest concentration of speech pathologists include Arkansas, New Mexico, and North Dakota.
+The states paying speech pathologists the highest average salaries in May 2018 were New jersey, District of Columbia and California.
+However, the states with the highest concentration of speech pathologists include Arkansas, New Jersey, and Mississippi.